wc-toolkit/wc-language-server/packages/wctools/README.md

 ## Disabling diagnostics in source

-wctools supports in-source directives to suppress diagnostics similar to ESLint.
+`wctools` supports in-source comments to suppress diagnostics similar to ESLint.
 Use HTML comments to disable rules globally or for the next line.
 Multiple rules may be listed and will stack.
 Rules can be separated by spaces or commas.

 Examples: